Choosing the right teacher...

 Mike teaches Tuesdays in Woodbury, Wednesday and Thursday in Pitman.

 Jackie holds a degree in Vocal Music Education from The College of New Jersey, and a Masters in Special Education from Grand Canyon University.
-She has been a vocal and general music teacher for the Mount Holly School District for the last 17 years.
+She was a vocal and general music teacher for the Mount Holly School District for the last 17 years.
 During her time in Mount Holly she has directed multiple choral groups and all school musicals.
 She has a passion for musical theater and classical repertoire alike.
 Jackie prides herself on building strong relationships with students that help them reach their full potential.
+She now teaches music for the Washington Twp public schools.

 Jackie has been a performer with Princeton Pro Musica, Moorestown Theater Company, and various churches in Burlington, Camden, Gloucester, and Mercer counties.